AnthonyZavala/event-sourcing-workshop/README.md

     - [Node.js](https://nodejs.org/) with [npm](https://www.npmjs.com/)

 ## Concepts
-In this workshop we will be working with the an inventory item example.
+In this workshop we will be working with the inventory item example.
 Assume this example is for a store and a user can be create, stock, sell, activate, and deactivate inventory items.

 ### State
 InventoryItem is a container that holds state.